mmottl/ocaml-makefile/README.md

 Enjoy!

-Markus Mottl in Rutherford, NJ on November 26, 2014
+Markus Mottl in Rutherford, NJ on March 2, 2015